faculerena/scripts/README.md

 - `commit.sh` [bash] - This is a [Gum](https://github.com/charmbracelet/gum) script, I love it.
 It's a wrapper for git commit, with a cute interface to write title and body.

+## Ethereum

+- `deploy.py` [python] - Deploy a contract to target network configured in `hardhat.config.js`, it recieves the name of the contract, the constructor args and the network to deploy to.